The Conway-Sloane calculus for 2-adic lattices: 2-adic symbols

-To get a canonical symbol for a lattice $L$ one starts with any $2$-adic symbol $S$ and walks all the minus signs as far left as possible, canceling them whenever possible.
-To express this formally, we say two scales can interact if their terms are as in lemma~\ref{lem-sign-walking-for-2-adic-symbols}.
+To get a canonical symbol for a lattice $L$ one starts with any $2$-adic symbol $S$ and walks all the minus signs as far left as possible, canceling them when possible.
+To express this formally, we say two scales {\it can interact} if their terms are as in Lemma~\ref{lem-sign-walking-for-2-adic-symbols}.
 (We noted in the previous proof that the ability of two scales to interact is independent of the particular $2$-adic symbol representing $L$.)
 We define a \defn{signway} as an equivalence class of scales, under the equivalence relation generated by interaction.
-The language suggests a pathway or highway along which signs can move.
-They can move between two adjacent scales, except when both terms have type~$\II$, or both terms have dimension~$1$ and together form a compartment of oddity $0$ or~$4$.
-And they can jump across a missing scale, provided both terms have type~$\I$.
-In our example the signways are the following: Note that the absence of a term of scale~$8$ doesn't break the first signway, while signs cannot propagate between the terms of the ``bad'' compartment $\compartment{128^{1}\,256^{1}}{0}$.
+The language suggests a pathway or highway along which signs can move (or cancel).

+One can find the signways without fussing with the conditions in Lemma~\ref{lem-sign-walking-for-2-adic-symbols}.
+First cut the $2$-adic symbol into the ``trains'' of Conway and Sloane, and then (in rare cases) cut some of the trains into signways.
+To cut the $2$-adic symbol into trains, cut between each pair of consecutive powers of~$2$ for which both terms have type~$\II$.
+This includes $0$-dimensional constituents, which always have type~$\II$.
+To get the signways, inspect each train for ``bad'' compartments $[q^{\pm1}r^{\pm1}]_4$ or $[q^{\pm1}r^{\mp1}]_0$, where $q,r$ are consecutive powers of~$2$.
+Cut in the middle of each such compartment.
+To get the three signways in our example,

-Each signway has a term of smallest scale, and by sign walking we may suppose all terms have sign~$+$ except for some of these.
-In that case we say the symbol is in \defn{canonical form}, which for our example is
+Each signway has a term of smallest scale, and by sign walking we may suppose that all minus signs are moved to these terms or canceled with each other.
+Then we say the symbol is in \defn{canonical form}, which for our example is

 Theorem~\ref{thm-same-signs-imply-isometric-same-as-being-identical} implies:

 \begin{corollary}[Canonical form] Given lattices $L,L'$ and $2$-adic symbols $S,S'$ for them in canonical form, $L\iso L'$ if and only if $S=S'$.